In this simple python program, we need to convert gray code to binary. It is a number-based python program.

 Gray code: Gray code is also known as reflected binary code, which is just an arrangement of the binary numbers like successive values that differ only by 1 bit.
-An example of a gray code of 1 is 001.
+An example of a gray code of 4 is 0110.

-In this python program, we need to convert the gray code to binary, which can be achieved by continuous xor operation of the number and the number less than one.
-Again xor with that number less than 1.
 To get the number less than 1, we are using the right shift of the binary and doing the xor operation with the number and the right-shifted number, which is number - 1.
 So we can say that the gray code can be converted to binary using (g XOR (g >> 1) XOR (g >> 2) XOR … XOR (g >> m)).

-STEP 1: Enter the gray code from the user side using the input
+STEP 1: Enter the gray code from the user side

-STEP 2: Convert the binary number to an integer using int
+STEP 2: Convert the gray code to an integer using int in the python programming language.

-STEP 4: Open a while loop
+STEP 4: Open a while loop until the number.

 STEP 5: Right shift the number by one to get the number -1, which is used to xor with the number.